stargily2017/VBA-challenge/README.md

 For Each ws In Worksheets

-    'Assign a column header for every task we are going perform
+    'Assign a column header for each names

     ws.Range("I1").Value = "Ticker"
     ws.Range("J1").Value = "Yearly Change"